Fyffes Expands Gender Equality Programme with New Digital Application

 17th August 2021 |

-This summer, Fyffes is set to roll out its new gender equality digital tool called HERessentials, a training application which was developed to expand our current Gender Equality Program.
+This summer, Fyffes is set to roll out its new gender equality digital tool called HERessentials, a training application which was developed to expand our current Gender Equality Programme.
 Stella Davis, Assistant Manager of Sustainability, leads our gender equality focus area and gives us an insight into this initiative.

 1. Why is Fyffes rolling out HERessentials on its farms?